bosagora/agora-cl-docs/website/docs/wallet/withdraw-validator.md

 ```

-### Step 3: verify the `blstoexecutionchange` message(s) that the corresponding validator will set to the chosen Ethereum address
+### Step 3: verify the `blstoexecutionchange` message(s) that the corresponding validator will set to the chosen BOSagora address

 Once you complete the above, you’ll have a file contained in the `bls_to_execution_changes/` folder of your [staking-deposit-cli](https://github.com/bosagora/agora-deposit-cli).
 It will represent a list of BLS to execution messages that have been signed with your private keys and are ready to submit to Agora.
 Here’s what a sample file of these looks like.
 Example output with placeholder values: